canonical/opensearch-operator/docs/how-to/deploy/deploy-on-lxd.md

 * Disable IPv6 on LXD
 * Configure kernel parameters
-  * On a host machine
+  * On the host
   * For new containers

 ### Disable IPv6 on LXD

 Juju does not support IPv6 with LXD.
-After initialising LXD, disable IPv6 on the default bridge:
+After initializing LXD, disable IPv6 on the default bridge:

 ```shell
 lxc network set lxdbr0 ipv6.address none